 No, bonito must be skinned before it’s eaten.

 The bloodline must be removed as well.
 Bleeding it will improve the flavor dramatically.

 How do you catch bonito?

-Bonito fish are not easy to catch.
-They have aggressive natures and they will fight back when baited.
+Bonito fish aren’t easy to catch.
+They’re aggressive in nature and will fight back when baited.

 - Trolling: Trolling is a good way to catch a lot of bonito.
 To use this method, take a net and drag the ocean floor.
-That way you will catch multiple schools.
+That way, you’ll catch multiple schools.

-- Fishing Rod: Most people use a fishing rod to fish but they may not realize it takes some skill.
-The rod should be sturdy and flexible so that it holds up well when you are battling with your prey.
+- Fishing rod: Most people use a fishing rod to fish, but they may not realize it takes some skill.
+The rod should be sturdy and flexible so that it holds up well when you’re battling with your prey.

-- Other Tips: Bonito will be most attracted to frozen fish so it is best to use these as bait.
-Chum, pilchards and sardines are recommended but you can experiment to find which work best in your location.
+- Other tips: Bonito will be most attracted to frozen fish, so it’s best to use these as bait.
+Chum, pilchards, and sardines are recommended, but you can experiment to find which works best in your location.
 Vary the bait’s position so it floats both at the bottom of the water and near the surface at times.
 This will make for optimal bonito catching.